 A DNS Example

 Let's say that you type the URL www.howstuffworks.com into your browser.
 The browser contacts a DNS server to get the IP address.
-A DNS server would start its search for an IP address by contacting one of the root DNS servers.
+A DNS server starts its search for an IP address by contacting one of the DNS root servers.
 The root servers know the IP addresses for all of the DNS servers that handle the top-level domains (.COM, .NET, .ORG, etc.).
-Your DNS server would ask the root for www.howstuffworks.com, and the root would say, "I don't know the IP address for www.howstuffworks.com, but here's the IP address for the .COM DNS server."
+Your DNS server asks the root for www.howstuffworks.com, and the root would say, "I don't know the IP address for www.howstuffworks.com, but here's the IP address for the .COM DNS server."

 Your name server then contacts the DNS server for www.howstuffworks.com and asks if it knows the IP address for www.howstuffworks.com.
-It actually does, so it returns the IP address to your DNS server, which returns it to the browser, which can then contact the server for www.howstuffworks.com to get a Web page.
+It actually does, so it returns the IP address to your DNS server, which returns it to the browser, which then contacts the server for www.howstuffworks.com to get a web page.

-Even though it is totally invisible, DNS servers handle billions of requests every day and they are essential to the Internet's smooth functioning.
+Even though they're totally invisible, DNS servers handle billions of requests every day, and they are essential to the internet's smooth functioning.
 The fact that this distributed database works so well and so invisibly day in and day out is a testimony to the design.
-Be sure to read How Domain Name Servers Work for more information on DNS.